Hillside Construction

 Street and Site Access

-Many hillside streets in Los Angeles are 16-20 feet wide - barely two lanes, sometimes effectively one.
+Many hillside streets in Los Angeles are 16-20 feet wide, barely two lanes and sometimes effectively one.
 This limits truck size for deliveries, concrete pours, and hauling operations.
 It affects crane mobilization, drill rig access, and even where construction workers can park without blocking the road.
 Overhead utility lines and low-hanging branches add vertical clearance constraints to the horizontal ones.

 The access assessment isn't just about whether a vehicle can physically fit on the street.
 It's about whether it can get to the site, operate safely, and leave without shutting down the road for the neighborhood.
 On some hillside streets, a concrete truck backing into the property blocks both lanes for the duration of the pour.
-That reality must be planned for - with traffic control, neighbor notification, and permits - not improvised on the day of.
+That reality must be planned for (traffic control, neighbor notification, and permits), not improvised on the day of.

 Equipment Selection